rezaca/btep/index.md

   title: 'The Blacktop Jungle '
   content: "The Blacktop Jungle 3v3 returns October 19th for the third year, with
     100+ expected teams, 400 players, and 1000 spectators from across the region.
-    \n\nAll skill and age levels are welcome as we converge to play in the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 is a premier basketball tournament in the Carolinas."
+    \n\nAll skill and age levels are welcome as we converge upon the streets of Uptown Charlotte for a day of competition and fun in the sun.\n\nCome see why the Blacktop Jungle 3v3 is a premier basketball tournament in the Carolinas."
   image: "/images/3v3 2019.jpg"
   actions:
   - label: Register Your Team(s)